WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/key-exchange-as-capability-system.md

 By Dominic Tarr - dominic.tarr@gmail.com

-_originally published July 10, 2015, at http://dominictarr.github.io/secret-handshake-paper/shs.pdf)_
+_(full paper published July 10, 2015, at http://dominictarr.github.io/secret-handshake-paper/shs.pdf)_

 Secret Handshake is a key exchange with the properties of a capability system - a conceptual framework for the construction of decentralized access control systems.